-Nov 2018 - I was finally able to get back to Reno and have now updated my site to include more motel cards that I have collected, some updated images from our 2015 visit (Nov visit was Sunny), and unfortunately, notes where we have lost some of the downtown beauties.
+Nov 2018 - I was finally able to get back to Reno and have now updated my site to include more motel cards that I have collected, some updated images, and unfortunately, notes where we have lost some of the downtown beauties.

 Check out the new additions and Thanks for visiting!